-We got to know with Google, Flickr and Twitter API service in some of my previous posts.
+We got to know with Google, Flickr, and Twitter API service in some of my previous posts.
 All these provide us an authentication scheme so that we can authenticate ourselves and get permissions to 3rd party resources.
 We have also created our own REST web services by using ASP.NET Web API for publishing data to… Continue reading C# – ASP.NET Web API and ASP.NET Identity

 In previous posts, I showed you how to get/post data to ASP.NET Web API service.
 However, until now, I only used JSON for communicating between server and client and what about for binary data?
 For example, uploading files to ASP.NET Web API?
 How should the controller work and which kind of HTTP request/HTTP format should… Continue reading Android – Upload files to ASP.NET Web API service

 Some of my previous posts involved in web services made by ASP.NET Web API and I have received some feedback that it’s difficult to make the code run.
 The readers don’t know how to publish the sample web service which is included in source file.
-Therefore in this post I will show you how to… Continue reading Tutorial – Publish ASP.NET Web API service to localhost (your local computer).
-The tutorial is written for my current environment with Windows 8.1 and IIS 8.5.
-If you have another system and don’t find out how to follow a certain step in tutorial, make a comment below.
-Maybe I can help.
+Therefore in this post I will show you how to… Continue reading Tutorial – Publish ASP.NET Web API in IIS 8.5 and Windows 8.1